-Do you have a new category project and don't know where to begin with the merchandising of the products?
-You might have a background in one category but now need to work on a new one and are unfamiliar with the specific merchandising or space planning principles that apply to it.
-If this applies to you, don’t worry, we have you covered.
+Building a performance-enhancing planogram demands intricate category knowledge and access to critical elements.
+That makes it tricky if you’ve begun a new category project and don't know where to begin with merchandising.
+You might have a background in one category but need to work on a new one and are unfamiliar with the merchandising or space planning principles.
+If that's you, we have you covered.

 We’ll take you through a few critical space planning principles to consider before you build a planogram.
-For this piece, we’re focusing specifically on food and general merchandise retailers as well as category specialists such as Motor or Electrical.
+For this piece, we’re focusing specifically on food, general merchandise and category specialists such as Motor, Auto Spare Parts or Electrical.

-Also, while there are many different principles to consider, for brevity, we've selected two per retail environment.
-It's worth noting that these are across multiple different food, general merchandise and specialist retail environments.
+Also, while there are many merchandising principles to consider, we've selected two per retail environment.
+It's worth noting that these are across multiple foods, general merchandise and specialist retail environments.

-1. Products should have a minimum of two facings
+1. Give new products a minimum of two facings

-How you portray your products to your customers on the shelf is a critical aspect to consider when building a planogram.
+How you portray your products to your customers on the shelf is one of the most important things to consider when building a planogram.

 By adding a minimum of two facings to a new product, sufficient exposure is given to the product so that the facings can be adjusted and aligned to the sales data once it is available.

-2. High performing products should be merchandised at eye level
+2. Merchandise your high-performing products at eye level

-That's why this next principle - placing high performing products at eye level - is so critical.
-It helps your customers to find products easily.
-This, in return, creates a pleasant shopping experience, which could lead to your customers spending more time in the store, browsing and buying more products than initially planned.
+That's why this principle - placing high-performing products at eye level - is so critical.
+It improves the shopping experience because customers can find the products they want when they want them.
+Creating such an experience can lead to shoppers spending more time in your store browsing and adding items to their baskets than initially planned.

 1. Merchandise house brands at the start of the aisle

-Because you design house brands closely to that of the market leaders, your customers are more likely to compare these two products and might even choose the house brand due to its competitive pricing or product offering.
+Because house brands are merchandised similarly to your market leaders, shoppers are likely to compare these two products and could choose the house brand due to its competitive pricing.

 2. Apply brand blocking to the category